ThunderArtist/spt-launcher-linux/README.md

 - Run `dotnet publish SPT.Build.Linux.csproj`
 - Build results are stored in `project/Build.Linux`

-## Server Endpoints

-If you just want to mess with the server endpoints, you can use this [postman collection](https://gofile.io/d/kCzmze)

 ## Thank you to the SPT developers and maintainers <3

 Thank you for creating and maintaining the SPT project.
 The modding community is lovely and the open source culture is awesome!

-I've tried my best to keep this fork's changes separate from the original code so that it would be easy to merge.
-Feel free to contact me if you need assistance merging this with your official repo :)